okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/hook-keys/index.md

 ### Public Key Details

-The public key details are defined in the `_embedded` property of the key object.
+The Public Key Details are defined in the `_embedded` property of the Key object.

 | Property       | Description                                                                                         | DataType                            | Nullable   | Unique   | ReadOnly   | Validation                                        |
 | -------------- | --------------------------------------------------------------------------------------------------- | ----------------------------------- | ---------- | -------- | ---------- | ------------------------------------------------- |